top of page

 Hectares of shared traditional territories are represented within the regional delegates and attending Indigenous Communities.

-Delegates from 15+ Indigenous Communities, representing Lands & Resources Development as stewwards of our shared Lands.
+Delegates from 35+ Indigenous Communities, representing Lands & Resources Development as stewards of our shared Lands.

 Of meaningful dialogue, networking, teachings and learnings that rekindle the connectedness of Indigenous People and Lands.

 And we can't wait to do it again.
-Join us February 3-7 for ILS 2025 in Sault Ste.
-Marie, ON where together, our voice becomes one.
+Join us February 2-6 for the Indigenous Lands Symposium 2026 at Science North in Sudbury, ON where together, our voice becomes one.

 Line Up